cosmos/cosmos-sdk/docs/core/transactions.md

 <!--
 order: 2
-synopsis: "`Transactions` are objects created by end-users to trigger state changes in the application."
 -->

 # Transactions

+`Transactions` are objects created by end-users to trigger state changes in the application. {synopsis}

 ## Pre-requisite Readings {hide}